iifl-logo

 (c) According to the information and explanations given to us, there are no whistle-blower complaints received by the Company during the year.

 xiii.
-According to the information and explanations given to us and based on our examination of the records of the Company, transactions entered into by the Company with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards.
+According to the information and explanations given to us and based on our examination of the records of the Company, transactions entered into by the Company with the related parties comply with sections 177 and 188 of the Act, where applicable, and details of such transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards.

 xvi. (a) The provisions of section 45-IA of the Reserve Bank of India Act, 1934, are not applicable to the Company.
 Hence, the requirement to report on clause 3(xvi) (a), (b) and (c) of the Order is not applicable.